Tbrosnan12/TP_notes/README.md

 These are a collection of the notes I made during my undergrad in Theoretical Physics at Trinity College Dublin:

 Most of them are still currently under construction.
-I will update them every now and again (Unlikly).
+I will update them every now and again (Unlikely).
 I will also leave a link to view an overleaf document of the template for these notes [here](https://www.overleaf.com/read/vhqsjfxnzkcz#f0868a) (This includes my preamble with all the packages I use).
 The Tex files for the template are also available in Tex_files/Notes_template